athira-0001/devops_projects/README.md

 Without multi-stage docker build image size was 909mb\
 With multi-stage docker build image size was 226mb\
 iii.
 Containerized a Node.js application with Nginx proxy and a Redis caching system using docker compose\
 iv.
-Containerized a three tier MERN stack application using docker compose
+Containerized a three tier MERN stack application using docker compose\
+\
+Project 5 : Kubernetes project\
+Deployed Nginx application on kubernets using Deployment object with 3 replicas